Skip to Content

 danube delta romania

 Holding the title of Europe’s best-preserved delta, this UNESCO World Heritage site spans over 5,165 square kilometers.
-It’s where the majestic Danube River meets the Black Sea, resulting in a wetland paradise for over 300 species of birds and 45 freshwater fish species.
+It’s where the majestic Danube River meets the Black Sea, and this unique wetland is home to over 300 species of birds and 45 freshwater fish species.

 Home To Most Of Europe’s Brown Bear Population

 Romania proudly claims the title of being home to most of Europe’s brown bear population.
-Yep, we’re talking about a whopping 60% of the continent’s bears roaming freely in the Carpathian Mountains.
-For those wildlife enthusiasts, this is THE place to witness these majestic creatures in their natural habitat.
+Yep, we’re talking about a whopping 60% of the continent’s bears roaming freely in the Carpathian Mountains of Romania.

 Home To Europe’s Largest Mammal